twotwoba/vv-cli/README.md

 [简体中文](README.zh-CN.md) | English

-# 🚀 React or Vue Development Templates
+# 🚀 React, Vue & Chrome Extension Development Templates

-Streamline your development workflow with these opinionated, feature-rich templates for Vue 3 and React 19, powered by Vite 5+.
+Streamline your development workflow with these opinionated, feature-rich templates for Vue 3, React 19, and Chrome Extensions, powered by Vite 5+.
 Each template is meticulously configured to get you up and running with a consistent, modern development experience.

 ---